StarodubetsLM/Apple-Health-Data-Analysis/README.md

 ![Model](https://github.com/user-attachments/assets/f551fc92-ae85-488c-8efd-86238085dede)

-To enhance report interactivity and improve user experience, I implemented a dynamic metric selection mechanism that allows users to switch between key health indicators.
+To enhance report interactivity and improve user experience, I implemented a dynamic metric selection mechanism that allows switching between key indicators.
 This eliminates the need for multiple duplicated visuals and enables a flexible analytical view using a single chart.

 A parameter table was created using DATATABLE (not related to fact tables, used exclusively to drive a slicer):